 \begin{itemize} \item Verification -- confirmation through provision of objective evidence that specified requirements have been fulfilled \cite{imdrf2017software}; \item Validation -- confirmation through provision of objective evidence that the requirements for a specific intended use or application have been fulfilled \cite{imdrf2017software}. \end{itemize}

-To interpret these definitions we can say that validation is concerned with \textit{building the right system}, including defining requirements that meet our intent and that verification is concerned with \textit{building the system right} by verifying that the system meets these requirements.
-Verification and validation (V\&V) need to encompass safety requirements and, in traditional approaches, a range of safety engineering methods are used to identify derived safety requirements (DSRs) on the system.
-As a brief summary, traditional safety engineering methods first identify \textit{hazards}, i.e., undesirable situations that pose risk to life, then determine potential \textit{causes} of the hazards and estimate risk associated with the hazards.
-Typically, risk is a combination of the likelihood of the hazard occurring and the severity of the harm arising from the hazard, although the detailed computations vary from domain to domain.
-Where risks are deemed too high, DSRs are identified to reduce the likelihood of hazard occurrence, e.g. by controlling hazard causes, or to mitigate the consequences of the hazard should it arise.
-In healthcare, such ideas underpin some of the relevant standards, e.g., \cite{DCB} produced by NHS Digital in the UK, and international standards, e.g. \cite{iso2019}.
+To interpret these definitions we can say that validation is concerned with \textit{building the right system}, including defining requirements that meet our intent and that verification is concerned with \textit{building the system right} by demonstrating that the system meets these requirements.
+Verification and validation (V\&V) need to encompass identified safety requirements, which are often derived to control the risk associated with \textit{hazards}, i.e. undesirable situations that pose risk to life.
+Typically, risk is a combination of the likelihood and the severity of the harm arising from the hazard, although the detailed computations vary from domain to domain.
+Where risks are deemed too high, derived safety requirements (DSRs) are identified to reduce the likelihood of hazard occurrence, e.g. by controlling hazard causes, or to mitigate the consequences of the hazard should it arise.
+In healthcare, such ideas underpin some of the relevant standards, e.g. \cite{DCB} produced by NHS Digital in the UK.

 We have previously investigated how to adapt traditional safety engineering processes to healthcare systems which employ ML.
 We have shown that, in some cases, it is possible to adapt classical safety methods to identify hazards and then to establish DSRs on the ML elements of systems \cite{jia2021safety}.
-Clinical judgement is also needed for \textit{validation} of the DSRs and this enables traditional approaches to assurance to be adapted for ML.
-Where requirements are not stated explicitly, explainable AI methods can help by providing explanations that enable direct validation of the ML model as a whole, e.g. predictions are based on valid clinical factors and consistent with clinical knowledge.
+Clinical judgement is also needed to produce such DSRs.
+Where requirements are not stated explicitly, XAI methods can help by providing explanations that enable direct validation of the ML model as a whole, e.g. showing that predictions are based on valid clinical factors and are consistent with clinical knowledge.